syntax53/Nightmare-Redux/README.md

 -UP: tool tips on the map now show a lot of useful information
 -UP: in-game AC and DR is calculated and shown on the item editor
 -UP: min/max/duration values now calculate as you change them in the spell editor
--UP: as you tab or click through the fields in the room editor it will auto-select it’s contents
+-UP: as you tab or click through the fields in the room editor it will auto-select it's contents
 -UP: tab order in room editor should be better now
 -UP: added get first/last record number buttons to db exporter
--UP: db importer won’t log updated records anymore unless log-all is selected
+-UP: db importer won't log updated records anymore unless log-all is selected
 -UP: lots of code rewrites in general
 -FIX: clicking on the starting room in the map crashed everything (thx WarHawk)
--FIX: negate spells in the item’s database weren’t being exported/imported
+-FIX: negate spells in the item's database weren't being exported/imported

 v0.7.1 BETA (11/4/02)